 - Put the cubes of sweet potato in a medium pan and cover with boiling water.
 Cook for 8 minutes on a medium heat, then drain.

-- Drizzle a little olive oil in a wide, deep saucepan and add the onions.
+- Drizzle the olive oil in a wide, deep saucepan and add the onions.
 Cook on a low heat with the lid on for 5 minutes, stirring occasionally, until the onions are softened but not brown.
 Add the garlic, chilli flakes and chilli powder and cook for one more minute, then add the drained sweet potato, passata, pinto beans and the juice of half a lime plus a little salt and pepper.
 Bring to the boil and then turn down low and cook uncovered for 10 minutes, stirring occasionally.

 - After 10 minutes add the chopped coriander and stir.
 Turn off the heat.
 Serve with lime wedges and scattered with some more coriander.